fkhan000/GradStat/README.md

 *https://www.docker.com/products/docker-desktop/
 ## Running The Program

-Included in this submission is a csv file which contains all of the results scraped from gradcafe.
-To insert these results into the database, you can run the gradPopulate.py file which will take roughly 20 minutes to completely run.
-Once that finishes, you can then run the gradInterface.py file which provides you with an interface to ask questions regarding the data scraped.
+Included in this repository is a zip file containing the csv file which has all of the results scraped from gradcafe.
+To insert these results into the database, you will first need to uncompress the zip file and then move the csv file outside of that folder.
+Then you can run the gradPopulate.py file which will take roughly 20 minutes to completely run.
+Once that finishes, you can then run the gradInterface.py file which provides you with an interface to ask questions regarding the data scraped as shown below: